-- Professional Issues in IT – highlights the professional issues that impact on the development, deployment, maintenance and use of computer systems.
-This unit will equip students with the knowledge surrounding social, ethical and legal issues applicable to the IT field and also a working understanding of software quality.
+- Professional Issues in IT – This module highlights the professional issues that impact the development, deployment, maintenance and use of computer systems.
+It equips students with the knowledge surrounding social, ethical and legal issues applicable to the IT field and also a working understanding of software quality.

-- Network Security and Cryptography – provides students with the underlying theory and practical skills required to secure networks and to send data safely and securely over network communications.
+- Network Security and Cryptography – This module provides students with the underlying theory and practical skills required to secure networks and to send data safely and securely over communications networks.

-- Information Systems Analysis – equips students with a range of tools to analyse the function and requirements of information systems, as well as the skills to compare systems analysis models, and to examine them in the wider context of the Internet and the social, economic and political climate of an organisation.
+- Information Systems Analysis – This module equips students with a range of tools to analyse the function and requirements of information systems, as well as the skills to compare systems analysis models and to examine them in the wider context of the Internet and the social, economic and political climate of an organisation.

-- Analysis, Design and Implementation – provides in-depth knowledge, skills and experience in the use of object-orientated techniques for the development of software.
-The unit also develops experttise in object-oriented analysis, design and coding, and the testing of systems.
+- Analysis, Design and Implementation – This module provides students with in-depth knowledge, skills and experience in the use of object-oriented techniques for the development of software.
+It develops students’ expertise in object-oriented analysis, design and coding, and the testing of systems.

-- Database Design and Development – develops skills in the design and development of databases and database management systems, as well as investigating enterprise applications of databases.
+- Database Design and Development – This module allows students to develop skills in the design and development of databases and database management systems, as well as investigating enterprise applications of databases.

-- Agile Development – explores the processes, people, practices and principles of agile development systems.
-The unit fully prepares students for the future trends in software development and reinforces understanding of the information systems development process.
+- Agile Development – This module explores the processes, people, practices and principles of agile development systems.
+It prepares students for future trends in software development and reinforces their understanding of the information systems development process.

-- Computing Project – gives the opportunity to utilise the skills needed to develop a computing artefact to solve a problem, which involves research, analysis, design, coding, testing and project management knowledge and expertise.
+- Computing Project – This module provides students with the opportunity to utilise the skills needed to develop a computing artefact to solve a problem, which involves research, analysis, design, coding, testing and project management knowledge and expertise.

 Assessments for all units are offered in a number of assessment cycles throughout the year.
 All units, except the project, are assessed by assignments and/or examinations.